scjx123/ip/docs/DeveloperGuide.md

 1. **Configure Intellij for JDK 11**, as described [here](https://se-education.org/guides/tutorials/intellijJdk.html).
 1. **Import the project _as a Gradle project_**, as described [here](https://se-education.org/guides/tutorials/intellijImportGradleProject.html).
-1. **Verify the set up**: After the importing is complete, locate the `src/main/java/seedu/duke/Duke.java` file, right-click it, and choose `Run Duke.main()`.
+1. **Verify the set up**: After the importing is complete, locate the `src/main/java/seedu/duke/Domnus.java` file, right-click it, and choose `Run Duke.main()`.
 If the setup is correct, you should see something like the below:
    ```

     > Task :compileJava UP-TO-DATE
     > Task :processResources UP-TO-DATE
     > Task :classes UP-TO-DATE

-    > Task :Duke.main()
+    > Task :Domnus.main()
     	____________________________________________________________
-    		Hello, I'm Duke.
+    		Hello, I'm Domnus.
 What can I do for you?
     	____________________________________________________________
     	____________________________________________________________
     		Here are the tasks due within 3 days: